brockzilla/fb-digest/README.md

 ## Configuration

-You'll need to create and tweak the script to reference your configuration secrets via a JSON file: `fb-digest-secrets.json`:
+You'll need to create two files for the script to reference.

+A JSON file capturing a few settings:

 ```
 {